appsmithorg/appsmith-docs/website/docs/advanced-concepts/git-workflow/commit-and-push.md

 ## Migration changes

-When an Appsmith version is upgraded (self-hosted or cloud), you may see uncommitted changes in your local Git branch even when you've made no changes in your app.
+When an Appsmith version is upgraded, you may see uncommitted changes in your local Git branch even when you've made no changes in your app.
 This happens due to new feature additions to the platform.
 You can commit these changes as version upgrade changes.
 Conflicts that may arise during the review process should be resolved on the remote repository.

 ## Discard changes